affinda/self-hosted/README.md

     ```shell
     aws ecr get-login-password --region ap-southeast-2 | docker login --username AWS --password-stdin 332187135683.dkr.ecr.ap-southeast-2.amazonaws.com
     ```
+3. Add the [docker compose](docker-compose.yml) file to your the home directory on the server.
+This could also be achieved by cloning this repository with `git clone git@github.com:affinda/self-hosted.git`

-3. Update the `DJANGO_SECRET_KEY` environment variable wherever it appears in `docker-compose.yml`.
+4. Update the `DJANGO_SECRET_KEY` environment variable wherever it appears in `docker-compose.yml`.
 We recommend using https://djecrety.ir/ to create a new key.
-4. Add the [docker compose](docker-compose.yml) file to your the home directory on the server.
-This could also be achieved by cloning this repository with `git clone git@github.com:affinda/self-hosted.git`
+5. If not using a GPU, modify the `docker-compose.yml` as [per the instructions below](#how-do-i-disable-gpu-support)
-5. Run `docker compose pull` and `docker compose up` to pull the containers and start the service.
+6. Run `docker compose pull` and `docker compose up` to pull the containers and start the service.
-6. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
+7. Note that the first time it runs it will take approximately 5 minutes to complete initial database migrations.
-7. You should now be able to access the admin login page at the IP address of the service (by default, `http://localhost`).
+8. You should now be able to access the admin login page at the IP address of the service (by default, `http://localhost`).

 ### Docker compose on linux instance